Advice > Software engineering

 6. Bit manipulation / Maths (4% of questions, least frequent)

-We've also listed common examples used at Microsoft for these different question types below.
-For each example, we modified the phrasing of the question to match the closest Leetcode problem and we linked to a free solution on Leetcode.
+Below, we've listed common examples used at Microsoft for each of these different question types.
+To make these questions easier to study, we've modified the phrasing to match the closest problem on Leetcode or another resource, and we've linked to a free solution.

 1. Arrays / Strings (36% of questions, most frequent)